apache/incubator-gluten/docs/VeloxNotSupport.md

 ### Parquet read conf (incompatible behavior)
 Gluten supports spark.files.ignoreCorruptFiles and spark.files.ignoreMissingFiles with default false, if true, the behavior is same as config false.
 Gluten ignore spark.sql.parquet.datetimeRebaseModeInRead, it only returns what write in parquet file.
 It does not consider the difference between legacy hybrid (Julian Gregorian) calendar and Proleptic Gregorian calendar.
 The result maybe different with vanilla spark.

+### Partitioned Table Scan (fallback behavior)
+Gluten only support the partitioned table scan when the file path contain the partition info, otherwise will fallback to vanilla spark.